brethren-of-awesomeness/ProjectX/README.md

 Stats used may include:

-...Health
+..Health

-...Mana
+..Mana

-...Strength
+..Strength

-...Agility/Dexterity
+..Agility/Dexterity

-...Intelligence
+..Intelligence

-...Charisma (or eq. social attribute)
+..Charisma (or eq. social attribute)

-...Speed
+..Speed

 Growth will be important, but we will probably make leveling fairly slow with great benefits.